Eight of Pentacles

 There may be problems from career or self-improvement (such as training or education) that are causing problems.

-Whatever the problem, it is important to manage the process so there is good communication and support throughout this time.
+Whatever the issue, it is important to manage the process so that there is good communication and support throughout this time.

 CareerIcon for 'Career' row